Language-Technology-Assessment/main-database/readme.md

     🟩 System architecture and model training setup is fully documented.

 **Preprint**
+Are archived preprint(s) are available that detail all major parts of the system including datasource processing, model training and tuning steps?

     🟥 No archived preprint(s) available.

-    🟧 Archived preprint(s) that detail parts of the software including base models, fine-tuning, or RLHF components are available.
+    🟧 Archived preprint(s) that detail some parts of the system including datasource processing, model training and tuning steps.

-    🟩 Archived preprint(s) are available that cover all parts of the software including base models, fine-tuning, and RLHF components.
+    🟩 Archived preprint(s) are available that detail all major parts of the system including datasource processing, model training and tuning steps.

 **Paper**
+Are peer-reviewed scientific publications available that detail all major parts of the system including datasource processing, model training and tuning steps?

     🟥 No peer-reviewed paper(s) available.